Angular

 event on successful login.
 React to this

-event in order to, for example, redirect your users to protected pages in your application.
+event to redirect your users to protected pages in your application, e.g. a user profile page.

 class directly on the <hanko-auth>